JohnnyChen1113/hybridChromoMap/README.md

 If you use HybridChromoMap in your research, please cite:

 ```
-JohnnyChen1113.
+Junhao Chen.
 (2025).
 HybridChromoMap: A tool for chromosome ancestry painting visualization.
 Zenodo. https://doi.org/10.5281/zenodo.17905682
 ```